 - Decline in Personal Care: Wearing the same clothes for days at a time, putting off showers, and other hygiene issues are signs that your loved one is having difficulty managing their personal care.

 - Decline in Home Environment: Whether it’s expired food in the refrigerator, unopened mail, laundry piling up, or general clutter, a decline in the home environment might indicate that your loved one is physically unable to keep up with household chores.

 - Depression or Loneliness: 43% of seniors report feeling lonely.
 While your loved one may be capable of living on their own, loneliness can take a serious toll on a person’s physical and mental health.
 If your loved one is spending much of their time in front of the TV, has lost interest in activities they once enjoyed, or is exhibiting other signs of depression, they may benefit from companionship care.

 - Family Caregiver Stress: When we care for others we often forget to care for ourselves.
 There are ways to help manage caregiver stress, however, sometimes we need to accept that we can’t do it all on our own.
 Avoid caregiver burnout and take advantage of respite care when you need it.

 If your loved one is displaying one or more of these signs, it’s time to have a serious discussion about hiring a caregiver.
-This can be a difficult conversation, especially if they are resistant to care, but it is important to recognize that home care services can enhance independence and allow them the option of remaining in the comfort of their home as long as possible.
+This can be a difficult conversation, especially if they are resistant to care, but it is important to recognize that home care services and adult day care programs can enhance independence and allow them the option of remaining in the comfort of their home as long as possible.
 Make aging in place a priority, and check out all of your home care service options.